SeldonIO/cassava-example/README.md

 cd model/
 ```

-Then you can simply run:
+Then we can simply run:

 ```bash
 mlserver start model/